 This part of Mitcham Lane is a row of late Victorian shops running along the top of the Green and which was formerly called The Crescent.
+The name plaque can be seen in the brickwork on the front elevation of No. 10.
 Some alterations have taken place but the Queen Anne revival which typifies the area is still clearly visible in the use of pargetting, white painted timber six over one sash windows and brick detailing.
-The date 1891 is recorded in the decorative plasterwork over one of the windows.
+The date 1891 is recorded in the decorative plasterwork, pargetting, over one of the windows.
+This parade has brown glazed brick pilasters.
 This charming eclectic group provides a vernacular backdrop to the village green.